-Sweet Little Suite in South YarmouthSerenity and sweetness can be found in this South Yarmouth property!
-Enjoy your own private cottage on this beautiful family-owned compound with built-in comfy "Captain's" bed.
-Ample living area, kitchenette with fridge, microwave and Keurig coffeemaker.
-And on warmer days enjoy your private patio!
-A beautiful stroll through this historic neighborhood will bring you to Windmill Beach on Bass River and you'll be close enough to other beaches, restaurants and more!
+Welcome to The Boat House!
+Find a peaceful setting in this private suite amidst the charm of this family owned compound.
+This nautical themed retreat will provide ample space, cozy and warm living and dining area, gas stove, kitchenette with fridge, microwave and Keurig coffeemaker.
+A beautiful stroll through this historic neighborhood will bring you to the Windmill on Bass River and close enough to other beaches, year-round attractions, restaurants and more!
 Welcome!

 Peak season on Cape Cod is between Memorial Day and Labor Day, when the days are long, sunny, and hot, with temperatures around 80 degrees Fahrenheit.
 There can be isolated summer thunderstorms, but rain is rare at this time of year.
 Humidity, on the other hand, is not.
 But while the crowds flock here for summer vacation, the Cape is a year-round destination.
 Fall has become increasingly popular, thanks to its sunny, brisk, 60-degree days and brilliant foliage, and spring visitors enjoy warm, 70-degree beach weather before the summer crowds arrive.
 Even Cape Cod winters, when temperatures drop into the 40s and snow falls, are charming if you like lonely, blustery beaches and curling up by a fire.

 What are the top things to do in Cape Cod?

 While lively, convenient beaches line the peninsula, it’s well worth visiting the pristine beaches within the 27,000-acre Cape Cod National Seashore.
 But the park is not all about sandy shores: thirteen hiking trails and three bike trails wind through pristine dunes, wetlands, and scrub oak forests.